What are Web Stories and who can use them?

 As with other AMP ads, Web Stories will run on Google’s domain and are largely outside of our control.
 We can’t provide the full Mediavine ad auction or use things such as first-party data, etc.

 These are specialized, full-screen ads.
-There is currently low demand for them, and that means a significantly lower fill rate than you are used to on your website.
+There is currently low demand for them, and that means a significantly lower fill rate.

 Google, not Mediavine or the publisher, controls the placement of these ads, and they only appear after 6-8 slides, which means typically only one ad per story.

 Note: If you participated in Mediavine's Web Stories Alpha test prior to the release of MCP 2.6, we sent you a separate plugin to run ads on web stories.
-You no longer need this plugin, and should remove it if you're running the Mediavine Control Panel Plugin v2.6 or later.
+You no longer need this plugin, and should remove it if you're running the Mediavine Control Panel Plugin v2.6+.

 How to enable Web Stories Ads

 Web Stories Ads are automatically enabled within your Mediavine Control Panel since version 2.6 was released in May 2021!
-So, if you have Web Stories already, you're likely already showing ads there!
+If you have Web Stories already, you're likely already showing ads there!

 Ads are displayed after the first 6-8 slides, and the GDPR notice will also display correctly when browsing from locations that require it.
 We recommend making your stories at least 7 slides long for advertising purposes, and Google recommends a length of 10-20 slides for adequate storytelling!